timdubbins/tap/README.md

 <summary><b>Rust</b></summary>
 <br>

-To compile from source, first you need a <a href="https://www.rust-lang.org/learn/get-started">Rust installation</a> (if you don't have one) and then you can use <a href="https://github.com/rust-lang/cargo">cargo</a>:
+To compile from source, first you need a [Rust](https://www.rust-lang.org/learn/get-started) installation (if you don't have one) and then you can use [cargo](https://github.com/rust-lang/cargo):

 ```bash
 > git clone https://github.com/timdubbins/tap